tshort/FunctionalModels.jl/README.md

 and the flow of information is clear.
 Simulink is the highest-profile example.

-The highest profile noncausal modeling tools are in the Modelica (www.modelica.org) family.
+The highest profile noncausal modeling tools are in the [Modelica](www.modelica.org) family.
 The MathWorks also has Simscape that uses Matlab notation.
 Modelica is an object-oriented, open language with multiple implementations.
 It is a large, complex, powerful language with an extensive standard library of components.

 This implementation follows the work of David Broman ([thesis](http://www.bromans.com/david/publ/thesis-2010-david-broman.pdf),